16 Healthy Drinks for Pregnant Women

 5. Milk

 Milk is one of the primary sources of calcium during pregnancy.
 Regular consumption of milk and its by-products is a must to ensure that the baby receives enough calcium for its bone and teeth development (3).
 Many women develop a dislike for the taste and smell of milk during pregnancy.
-To circumvent this problem, some fruit flavours or health drinks can be added to make it interesting.
+To circumvent this problem, some fruit flavours or health drinks for pregnancy can be added to make it interesting.

 6. Smoothies